zmus/git-it/The most common attacks.md

 Often done by network eavesdropping

   * Very easy on open wireless networks at coffe shops!
+Download software and voila

-  * download software and voila
+Defense

-Save 'user agent' string in session and confirm it
+* Save 'user agent' string in session and confirm it

   * e.g. if user logs in with a certain version of Firefox, then expect all future requests to also be from Firefox - if not, prompt to log-in again

   * header can be modified, so it's **weak**

-Check IP adress
+* Check IP adress

   * expect all requests to be from same IP as log-in - if not, prompt to log-in again